-Our permanent collection is particularly strong in Pennsylvania German material culture and works on paper from the 16th century to today.
-The Berman is also a locus for the study of Françoise Gilot’s life and work, as it is the home of her personal archives and over 270 pieces of her work.
+Our permanent holdings are particularly strong in works on paper from the 16th century to today and Pennsylvania German material culture, with a growing collection of contemporary works.
+The Berman is also a locus for the study of Françoise Gilot’s life and work as the home of her personal archives and over 270 pieces of her work.

 The Berman Museum is distinctive for its stewardship of the sculptures on the Ursinus College campus, integrating art into the lives of the Ursinus community.